Smcculle/bonusProject/README.md

 bonusProject
 ============

 Theory of Computation bonus project.
 Given list of integers, split into K groups and minimize sum of each group.
+Implements a non-traditional genetic algorithm CHC, using conservative selection and highly disruptive crossover (HUX)

 Currently works for K=2 groups as the default.
-To do:  Implement underlying BitSet as arrays and update fitness to support K = any number of groups.
+Todo:  Implement underlying BitSet as arrays and update fitness to support K = any number of groups, clean debugging comments, implement verbose mode for large data sets.

  * Reads integer set(s) from a file "input.txt" in the form of {1, 2, 3...} and generates
  * K=2 subsets in which the difference of sums of the subsets are minimized.
 Note that a